ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 #### Input file

 To collect the desired basic counters or derived metrics, you can just mention them in an input file below.
 The line consisting of the counter or metric names must begin with `pmc`.
-We support input file in text(.txt extension) or yaml(.yaml/.yml) format.
+We support input file in text(.txt extension), yaml(.yaml/.yml) and json(.json) format.

 ```bash
 $ cat input.txt